B-Rank: A top N Recommendation Algorithm: RESULTS

-The main results are collected in Tables \ref{table:results1}-\ref{table:results8}.
+The main results of the numerical performance evaluation are collected in tables \ref{table:results1}-\ref{table:results8}.
 Bold figures indicate best result for a given evaluation metric.
 The length of the recommendation list $N$ was set to $N=20$ and $N=10$ for all experiments.
-The performance improvement is measured relative to the ZLZII algorithm.
+The performance improvement is measured relative to the ZLZ-II algorithm.
 There is a tendency toward higher improvements for shorter recommendation lists ($N=10$).
 Best improvements are achieved for diversity between different recommendation lists.